chris2fr/design-system/src/analytics/doc/analytics/collector/site.md

                 language: '', // language of the website (ISO 639-1). default to html lang
                 target: 'target', // site target
                 type: 'type', // site type
-                region: 'village-IDF', // region of the website (ISO 3166-2:FR)
+                region: 'design-system-IDF', // region of the website (ISO 3166-2:FR)
-                department: 'village-75', // department of the website (ISO 3166-2:FR)
+                department: 'design-system-75', // department of the website (ISO 3166-2:FR)
                 version: '1.0.0', // version of the website },
         }